Charging procedures: a guide for carriers (accessible version)

 At the time of check-in the passenger must:

-• be arriving in, and departing from, the UK by air
+be arriving in, and departing from, the UK by air,

-• have the necessary documents, such as a genuine valid visa for his final destination and also, if required, for any intermediate points en route to the final destination
+have the necessary documents, such as a genuine valid visa for his final destination and also, if required, for any intermediate points en route to the final destination.

-Non-Direct Airside Transit Visa Nationals (Non DATVs)
+Non-Direct Airside Transit Visa Nationals (Non-DATVs)

-A non-DATV national may TWOV airside without a UK visa if they satisfy the three conditions set out above at 2.6.
+A non-DATV national may TWOV airside without a UK visa if they satisfy the three conditions set out above at 2.5.

 Direct Airside Transit Visa Nationals (DATVs)

-DATV nationals may TWOV airside if they satisfy the three conditions set out above at 2.6 and have one of the exemption documents listed in section 2.5 OR one of the additional exemption documents listed below:
+DATV nationals may TWOV airside if they satisfy the three conditions set out above at 2.5 and have one of the exemption documents listed in section 2.5 OR one of the additional exemption documents listed below:

-1. When the passenger has a valid uniform format Irish biometric visa endorsed “BC” or BC BIVS”.
+- the passenger has a valid uniform format Irish biometric visa endorsed “BC” or BC BIVS”.

-The passenger must be on a reasonable journey to or from a destination other than the Republic of Ireland in order to transit airside via the UK
+The passenger must be on a reasonable journey to or from a destination other than the Republic of Ireland in order to transit airside via the UK.

-2. When the passenger has a valid visa for USA, Australia, Canada, New Zealand.
+2. the passenger has a valid visa for USA, Australia, Canada, New Zealand.
 The passenger does not need to be travelling to or from one of the four countries listed above but must meet the airside TWOV requirements and be travelling as part of a reasonable single journey from the passenger’s initial point of departure via the United Kingdom.
-(For example an Indian national holding a valid USA visa and routed Mumbai – London Heathrow - Buenos Aires may TWOV airside; or a Russian holding a New Zealand visa and travelling Moscow – London Gatwick – Frankfurt - Windhoek)
+(For example an Indian national holding a valid USA visa and routed Mumbai – London Heathrow - Buenos Aires may TWOV airside; or a Russian holding a New Zealand visa and travelling Moscow – London Gatwick – Frankfurt - Windhoek).

-The passenger must hold a valid airline ticket and be travelling directly from the Schengen area and can demonstrate they entered there no more than 30 days previously on the basis of a valid Schengen ADS visa
+4. The passenger must also hold a valid airline ticket and either be travelling to the Schengen country which issued the visa or be travelling directly from the Schengen area and can demonstrate they entered there no more than 30 days previously on the basis of their valid Schengen ADS visa .
+NB: ADS visas are currently only issued to Chinese tour groups.

 E-Visas or E-Residence permits are not acceptable for airside transit unless the airline is able to verify it with the issuing country.

-2.8 Passengers proceeding to the Republic of Ireland
+2.7 Passengers proceeding to Ireland

 As a carrier, you may be liable to a charge if a passenger presents a false passport or other document.

 However, you will not be liable where the falsity is not ‘reasonably apparent’.
-UK Border Force would consider a falsity as reasonably apparent “If it were of a standard which a trained representative of the carrying company, examining it carefully but briefly and without the use of technological aids, could reasonably be expected to detect”.
+UK Border Force would consider a falsity as reasonably apparent “If it were of a standard which a trained representative of the carrying company, examining it carefully but briefly and without the use of technological aids, could reasonably be expected to detect it”.
 This means that you must be able to see the forgery with the naked eye without the use of any aids such as magnifying glasses, lights or other technical equipment.

 A ‘trained representative’ means a check-in agent, or other staff member working for you or your handling agents, who is expected to have a basic knowledge of how to identify false documents, but not to be expert nor to have the resources for a highly detailed examination.